 The Importance of Flexibility in an Electronic Permitting System

 This type of system isn’t just a top-down requirement to use particular terms.
-Forcing employees to use “permitting applicant” when “permitting requestor” has always been the norm is a colossal waste of time and effort—resources that could be spent on more impactful permitting and safety tasks.
+Forcing employees to use “permitting applicant”, when “permitting requestor” has always been the norm, is a colossal waste of time and effort that could be spent on more impactful permitting and safety tasks.

 Electronic permitting systems can easily implement consistent terminology across sites in different countries or regions.
-But if this system is unable to simultaneously and seamlessly deal with differences in the terms used by real, on-the-ground users, then the barrier to entry is too high and the possibilities for errors too great.
+But if this system is unable to simultaneously and seamlessly deal with differences in the terms used by real, on-the-ground users, then the barrier to entry and possibility for errors are too high.

-Prometheus’s Permitting and Safety System represents a highly configurable solution for EHS (OHS, HSE, SHEQ) challenges.
+Prometheus’s Permitting and Safety system represents a highly configurable solution for EHS (OHS, HSE, SHEQ) challenges.
 All terminology in ePAS is configurable by authorized users on a regional and sub-location basis.
-In addition, it also comes out-of-box equipped to support many common languages—so you can match up your permits for hot work with your “travail a la chaleur” with your “trabajo en calor.”
+In addition, it comes equipped to support many common languages, so you can match up your permits for hot work with your “travail a la chaleur” with your “trabajo en calor.”

 In fact, ePAS can support languages from Icelandic to Bambara because of its configurability.
 If you provide the translations, the system is flexible enough to ensure that the chosen terms track consistently across sites.